 - CT Scan: Computed Tomography or CT Scan is used for anatomical localisation of cancer in the body.
 During the scan, intravenous contrast is injected (unless creatinine is high / history of prior allergy) and by viewing the images, the doctor will be able to see whether the cancer involves the adjacent organs, how to approach the cancer if surgery is needed.

 Preparation for PET-CT Scan

 - Fasting: 4 to 6 hours of fasting is must.
 Overnight fasting is preferred.
 During the period of fasting, drinking plain water is allowed.

 - Advice for Diabetics for PET CT Scan: You must get up early enough to eat a light breakfast at least six hours before your scheduled PET CT scan time.
-It is preferred that you take your insulin and/or oral medications at least six hours (minimum four hours) before your scan.
+It is preferred that you take your diabetic medications at least six hours (minimum four hours) before your scan.
 You can then have only water until your PET/CT scan.

 - Other Medication: Other routine medications (thyroid, blood pressure tablets etc) may be taken.